openapistack/openapi-client-axios/README.md

 client.searchPets(null, { params: { query: 'dog' } });
 ```

+Note the null passed as the first parameter, as searchPets doesn't take a request body payload.

 Any arguments passed after the config object will cause OpenAPI backend to throw an Error.

 ## Mocking with OpenAPI Backend